epsilon537/boxlambda/_drafts/interrupts.markdown

 Edge Triggered Interrupt Controllers connected to a Level-Sensitive CPU
 =======================================================================
-The terms *Condition-based* and *Event-based* interrupt are just terms I came up with for the purpose of this discussion.
+The terms *Condition-based* and *Event-based* interrupt are just terms I came up with for this discussion.
 Some would say that the generally accepted term for what I'm calling *Condition-Based* is *Level-Triggered*, while the official name of an *Event-Based* interrupt is *Edge-Triggered* interrupt.
 Depending on your perspective, there's some truth to that.
 Different people have different takes on these terms.
 You can find the Wikipedia definition of edge- and level-triggered [here](https://en.wikipedia.org/wiki/Interrupt#Triggering_methods).

 The Ibex CPU is level-sensitive, no question about that.
 It responds to the levels of the incoming IRQ lines.
 It does not register edges or pulses.